-As usual, while our robot drawing is complete, it can always be improved with a few extra details.
+While now you know how to draw a robot, the plain robot drawing can always be improved with a few extra details.
 So let’s add them:

 Start with another grille at the robot’s “waist” This one is a rectangle again, but this time the mesh is thicker with more cross-hatched lines.

 Next, add stripes to the hands and feet.
 Since these are tubes, the lines have to be curved, rather than just straight lines.

 Finally, why not give our robot some antennas, so he can be remote controlled.
 These are just two lines at an angle, with a spiral antenna in between.

 Let’s start outlining and improving our robot sketch, starting with the arms.

 There are two subtle changes here: notice the first ring at the shoulder is extended out a bit, to form a kind of socket for the hose that makes up the rest of the arm.
 And when outlining the arm, we have curved the arm segments into some “Michelin man” arms.

 The hands then are a straight simple outline of the sketch.

 An easy step – simply outline what’s on your sketch.
 Start with the antenna.
 Then outline the head box.
 Then draw the neck.